-The following comments refer to Core Policy 1 (Presumption in favour of sustainable development) and all others that flow from it, in particular, Core Policies 4, 8, 13, 15 & 20.
+These comments refer to Core Policy 1 (Presumption in favour of sustainable development) and all others that flow from it, in particular, Core Policies 4, 8, 13, 15 & 20.

-Unsoundness and unsustainability of Oxfordshire SHMA
+Unsoundness and un-sustainability of Oxfordshire SHMA

 - These policies are unsound.
-There can be no presumption of 'sustainable development' based on the exceptionally high forecasts of housing need proposed in the Oxfordshire Strategic Housing Market Assessment, which is unsound and unsustainable.
+There can be no presumption of 'sustainable development' based on the exceptionally high forecasts of housing need proposed in the Oxfordshire Strategic Housing Market Assessment, which is itself unsound and unsustainable.
 The Local Plan policies are therefore unjustified and will be ineffective in achieving their desired outcomes. - The Plan states that 'the housing target reflects the Objectively Assessed Need for the Vale of White Horse District as identified by the up-to-date Strategic Housing Market Assessment (SHMA) for Oxfordshire.
 The SHMA sets out how many new homes are required across Oxfordshire and for each district up to 2031.'
-This statement is invalid: the SHMA figures are inflated, a local planning expert concluded that these were "grossly overstated" by a factor of 2, and unsustainable, and do not in any way constitute an objective assessment of the housing needs of the Vale.
-With this basic premise wrong then the hypothesis is null and void, no foundation at all.

-- See arguments put forward by CPRE. - The SHMA relies on the Oxfordshire Strategic Economic Plan (SEP), to provide the economic base line and the associated adjustment for planned jobs growth on which its predictions are based.
+This statement is invalid: the SHMA figures are inflated and unsustainable, and do not in any way constitute an objective assessment of the housing needs of the Vale. - I agree with the arguments presented by CPRE showing why the SHMA figures should properly be regarded as inflated and unsustainable. - The SHMA relies on the Oxfordshire Strategic Economic Plan (SEP), to provide the economic base line and the associated adjustment for planned jobs growth on which its predictions are based.
 The SEP has not been subject to public consultation or any independent scrutiny, and is therefore not an appropriate basis on which to make policy decisions.